jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 1. Docker now has support for Apple Silicon 🤩

+However, it still requires `Rosetta 2` as some binaries are yet to make the transition to Apple Silicon

 2. Use docker compose

 I quickly realised that for a setup like this, I will have to use `docker compose`.
 If you are new to docker or docker compose, let me quickly clarify this.